instructlab/dev-docs/docs/sdg/sdg-refactor.md

 ## Decisions

-Since this is a draft, no decisions are made yet.
-However, here are the current draft decisions:

 - The SDG codebase will be refactored in order to modularize based on pre-processing, data generation, and post-processing steps.
 - We will support the following user flows: 1.1., 1.2., 1.3, 1.3.1, 1.3.2, 2.1, and 2.1 as documented in the Question 1 section above.
 - We will adopt the updates to the command-line interface that will be documented in Question 2 above.